-When we consider rail, in the recent climate of industrial action and price increases, can travel managers and bookers be confident choosing rail for business travel around the UK and Europe?
+Here’s a few more reasons why travel managers and bookers can be increasingly confident when choosing rail for business travel around the UK and Europe.

 Train travel is a sustainable choice

 Rail is the most energy efficient mode of sustainable travel, making a positive impact on the environment.
-It generates much lower CO2 emissions than flying, as highlighted by both the European Environment Agency and the UK’s Department for Transport.
+It generates much lower CO2 emissions than flying.
+Rail is up to 17 times greener than flying for business travel in Britain.
+And an average train journey puts nearly five times less carbon emissions into the air than making the journey by car.

 It looks like travelling by rail will continue to be the sustainable choice in the UK in the coming years too.
 Network Rail, for example, has pledged in its sustainability strategy to ensure the railways are carbon neutral by 2045 in Scotland and by 2050 in the rest of Britain.

 Delivering environmental sustainability, by cutting carbon emissions, is one of the UK government’s strategic objectives for rail.
-The Rail Delivery Group (RDG) announced it will launch the Green Travel Pledge, in partnership with the Great British Railways Transition Team (GBRTT).
+The Rail Delivery Group (RDG) launched the Green Travel Pledge in partnership with the GBRTT.

 “It’s also about education within our own space; we need our travellers to trust the timetables are going to be accurate – that is always up to the rail provider.
 But we’re engaging with the rail industry to achieve visibility,” Navan and Reed & Mackay Director of Rail Partnerships Stephanie Weaver says.